Doors (The Bear): Critical reviews

 Jenna Scherer of The A.V.
 Club gave the episode an "A–" grade and wrote, "One of The Bears greatest strengths has always been its ability to make viewers internalize characters' emotions, and 'Doors' is a whirlwind of them.
-Over the course of half an hour, the episode takes us through a month at Chicago's hottest new restaurant, as Carmy and Sydney put their brigade de cuisine model into practice in a kitchen — one staffed by people who, less than a year ago, were working at a neighborhood sandwich dive."
+Over the course of half an hour, the episode takes us through a month at Chicago's hottest new restaurant, as Carmy and Sydney put their brigade de cuisine model into practice in a kitchen—one staffed by people who, less than a year ago, were working at a neighborhood sandwich dive."

 Alan Sepinwall of Rolling Stone wrote, "'Doors', which chronicles a month in the life of The Bear, where Carmy's evolving menu, and the conflict between him and Richie, turn the restaurant increasingly messy in both a literal and emotional sense.
 It's a potent 1-2-3 punch to start off the season, as a reminder of just how many ways Storer and company have found to tell what would seem at first to be a pretty simple story of an interesting workplace."

 Marah Eakin of Vulture gave the episode a 3 star out of 5 rating and wrote, "Every season, The Bear has at least one episode that sits at a rolling boil the whole time, makes your heart race and your anxiety pop, and leaves you feeling utterly exhausted.
 This year, that episode is 'Doors'."

 A.J.
 Daulerio of Decider wrote, "The first hour's worth of orders goes eerily, uncomfortably smoothly.
 All the non-negotiables are clicking, and there have been exactly zero meltdowns so far.
 But we know better.
-At The Bear — chaos reigns."
+At The Bear—chaos reigns."
 Brady Langmann of Esquire wrote, "If episode 1 was Carmy's fridge-enclosed vision quest and episode 2 was our reintroduction to the restaurant's crew, episode 3 is a reminder of why The Bear captivated us in the first place: the shock-horror-can't-look-away-from-the-car-crash feeling of watching shit go very, very wrong.
 With that in mind, 'Doors' is a vintage episode of The Bear.
 It's the first time we see the kitchen truly in full swing since the restaurant's disastrous opening in the season 2 finale."

+Kevin Fallon of The Daily Beast described "Doors" as a self-conscious installment, for better or worse: "There's familiarity to the early episodes, which is to say ear-splitting, pulse-racing chaos.
+But the show seems to sense that such a harshness becoming familiar, when it was once so novel and groundbreaking, isn't a good thing—that it could even become a rut.
+Did I marvel at the editing, the choreography, and the pandemonium of Episode 3, 'Doors'?
+Yes.
+Did each time someone shouted, 'Doors!' amplify a growing headache as I watched?
+Immensely so."